razzishu/Funthing_Walls/README.md

 ## 🚀 How to Build
 1. Clone this repository: `git clone https://github.com/razzishu/FunthingWalls.git`
 2. Open the project in **Android Studio**.
 3. Build and run!
 *Note: You will need to input your own free Pexels API key inside the app's Settings menu to fetch online wallpapers.*

+## 📜 License
+This project is licensed under the **GNU General Public License v3.0**.

+Under this license, you are free to modify and distribute the software, provided that any derivative works are also licensed under the GPLv3.
+This ensures the engine remains free and open-source for the entire community.
+See the [LICENSE](LICENSE) file for the full text.

 ## 📬 Contact & Support
 * **Developer:** [@razzishu](https://github.com/razzishu)
 * **Telegram:** [@Razz_ishu](https://t.me/Razz_ishu)
+*